Mr. B Natural: Mystery Science Theater 3000

 Mr. B was recreated by Bridget Jones in the live broadcast "Turkey Day" host segments of episode #701T Night of the Blood Beast, on November 23, 1995.
 Jones's Mr. B has arrived on the show to celebrate Thanksgiving, but becomes the focus of the unwelcome affections of another guest, a drunken Jack Perkins, played by Jones' real-life husband Michael J. Nelson.

+The short was revisited in 2023 when the show's characters, Kinga Forrester and Max, played by Felicia Day and Patton Oswalt are forced to watch it.

 RiffTrax

 In 2013, RiffTrax, a comedy website that features three of the stars of Mystery Science Theater 3000 (Michael J. Nelson, Bill Corbett, and Kevin Murphy), wrote and performed an all-new commentary track for Mr. B Natural.
 The resulting film with commentary track was released to some sponsors of their Kickstarter crowdfunding campaign.
 Unlike the truncated version used on MST3K, the one on RiffTrax is a nearly unedited 26 minutes, 7 seconds.